 The College of Adult & Professional Studies offers the first 45 credits of required general education courses through the General Studies program.
-Students can earn an associate of arts (A.A.) degree, which requires 60 credits, by completing the 45 credits in the General Studies program and an additional 15 credits of elective courses.
-An associate of science (A.S.) degree is offered in business and leadership.
-Bachelor of arts degrees are offered with majors in: Christian ministries, communication studies, human services, and organizational leadership.
-Bachelor of science degrees are offered with majors in: accounting, business management, finance, management information systems, and nursing.
-Minors are offered in business management, Christian ministries, Christian thought, communication studies, human services, and organizational leadership.
-Certificates are offered in addiction studies and human resource management.
-A license preparation program is offered in alcohol and drug counseling.
-Detailed information about each degree, minor, certificate, and license prep program-including admission and graduation requirements and course descriptions-is provided in this publication.
+Students can earn an associate of arts (A.A.) degree, an associate of science (A.S.), a bachelor of arts degree, a bachelor of science degree, and certificate.
+Detailed information about each degree, minor, and certificate-including admission and graduation requirements and course descriptions-is provided in this publication.

-The core sequence of each major is structured as a series of courses taken one at a time with classes meeting one evening or Saturday morning each week, or online.
+The core sequence of each major is typically structured as a series of courses taken one at a time with classes meeting one evening or Saturday morning each week, or online.
 A supportive learning community is achieved through the cohort model-a small group of usually no more than 24 students progressing through the program together.